ArtVentureX/comfyui-animatediff/README.md

 #### **Sliding Window** is now available!

-Sliding window is trigged automatically when generating more than 16 frames.
-To adjust the trigger number and other options, use `SlidingWindowOptions` node.
+The sliding window feature enables you to generate GIFs without a frame length limit.
+It divides frames into smaller batches with a slight overlap.
+This feature is activated automatically when generating more than 16 frames.
+To modify the trigger number and other settings, utilize the `SlidingWindowOptions` node.
 See the [sample workflow](#long-duration-with-sliding-window) bellow.

 ## Nodes